H3rmt/hyprshell/README.md

 yay -S hyprshell
 ```

+Use `hyprshell-bin` for the pre-built binaries from github releases.

+Use `hyprshell-slim` for the [slim](#feature-flags) version (faster buildtime).

 ### Binary pre-built packages (only for x86_64 and aarch64)

-Download from the [releases](https://github.com/h3rmt/hyprshell/releases) page.
+Download and extract from the latest release on the [releases](https://github.com/h3rmt/hyprshell/releases) page.

 ### NixOS

 This repository contains a `flake` and with a type-save `home-manager` module for configuration.

-Hyprshell is also available in [nixpkgs](https://github.com/NixOS/nixpkgs/blob/master/pkgs/by-name/hy/hyprshell/package.nix) repository and can be configured using a generic `home-manager` module.
+Hyprshell is also available in `nixpkgs` repository and can be configured using a generic `home-manager` module.

-More information can be found in the [NixOS](NIX.md) section.
+More information can be found in the [NixOS](docs/NIX.md) section.

 ### From Source